HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/elements/howto_work_with_elements/authoringtools_element/authoring_portlet/wcm_cms_authoring_pages.md

-# Custom portal pages for authoring
+# Custom Portal Pages for Authoring

 You can create a new HCL Digital Experience portal page to act as the home page of your authoring system.